MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/context-menus.md

 You can remove default or custom menu items from the default context menu.

-The example code in the next section uses the following API items.
+The following APIs are used to remove menu items from a default context menu, in the example in the next section.

 # [C++](#tab/cpp)